coolguyalex/coolguyalex.github.io/pages/rpg/blackcloaks.md

 permalink: /blackcloaks/
 ---

-# Bywater Deployment Records
+## Bywater Deployment Records

-Kept by Darj Farrier, Director III, Ventures Division
+#### Kept by Darj Farrier, Director III, Ventures Division

+### Active Contracts

+Black Cloaks are rewarded for
+- Impressing locals - 1-6 XP
+- Retreiving Artifacts - 0 - 10 XP per item
+- Mapping Dungons - 1 XP per floor
+- Clearing Hexes - 1 XP per hex
+- Identifying new enemies - 1 XP per enemy described

+### Active Deployments
+- Randall (Morgan M)
+- ​Mook (Morgan M)
+- Jesse Fairbrother (Caludia S)
+- Manix (Shane F)
+- Ov (Shane F)
+- Bootsy Breckenridge (Kristina M)
+- Creggy (Kristina M)
+- Striker (Jake V)
+- Rat (Jake V)
+- Red Dickson (Alex Si)
+- Fred Farmeh (Alex Si)
+- Mud (Alex Si)
+- August (Jade D.)
+- Juniper (Jade D.)
+### Missing in Action
+- Bubbles (Cameron R)
+- Ahab (Alan E)
+-
-## Notable Enemies and Monsters
+### Notable Enemies and Monsters

-- Alchemist of the Eastern Hills - Underground lair beneath the hills to the east contains a moulderning lair build by an evil alchemist known to have experimented on sentient creatures.
+- **Alchemist of the Eastern Hills** - Underground lair beneath the hills to the east contains a moulderning lair build by an evil alchemist known to have experimented on sentient creatures.
 Several of our crew were captured within.

-- Trapdoor spiders - Inhabitants of the Vacuous Cave.
+- **Trapdoor Spiders** - Inhabitants of the Vacuous Cave.
 Use silk lines as trip wires.
 Beware the top level and the twisting tunnels.
+- **Troll of the Western Road** - A beheaded troll which was adopted by Black Cloaks only to regenrate back into two monstrosities.
+- **Unidentified Tree Creature** - powerful enemy encountered west of Bywater just of the road, materialized from a tree.
+- **Arboreal Serpent Ghoul** -

-## Dungeons
+### Dungeons
 Alchemist's Repose: 90% - School Crew
 - Lair of an evil alchemist filled with traps.
 Several Black Cloaks disappeared within and have never been seen again